Studentofinha/Studentofinha/README.md

 - 👋 Hi, I’m @Studentofinha
 - 👀 I’m interested in Coding and Travelling
-- 🌱 I’m currently learning Vuejs
+- 🌱 I’m currently learning MEAN stack
 - 💞️ I’m looking to collaborate on projects
 - 📫 How to reach me studentofinha@gmail.com or my instagram is @tozaboev